Abjiri/DataGen-From-Schemas/README.md

 <!-- PROJECT LOGO -->
 <p align="center">

-  <h3 align="center">DataGen From Schemas</h3>
+  <h2 align="center">DataGen From Schemas</h2>

   <p align="center">
-    A dataset generator from JSON and XML Schemas which gerenates data in JSON or XML, from either type of schema, taking advantage of its previous version's data generation from its own Domain Specific Language (DSL) models.
+    A dataset generator from JSON and XML schemas that produces data in JSON or XML, from either type of schema, taking advantage of its previous version's data generation from its own Domain Specific Language (DSL) models.
     <br />
     <a href="https://github.com/wurzy/DataGen/tree/main/backend">Back-End</a>
     ·